carradjm/Chess/README.md

 Chess
 =====

 Everyone knows Chess!
-A purely Ruby-implemented Chess game playable from the browser.
+A purely Ruby-based Chess game playable from the terminal.
 Includes the ability to check whether a player is in Check or is Checkmated.
 There's even a little jail for your guys once they are captured!
 Also includes the ability to Castle on both King- and Queen-side.

 ##To Run
 * Clone this repo